7 Ways to Keep Your Growing Dome Greenhouse Cool

 Learn hot to “listen” to your plants.
 They will tell you if it is too hot inside your greenhouse.

-The 7 Methods to Keep Your Greenhouse Cool
+7 Methods on How to Cool a Greenhouse

 - Water Tank

-These are all ways we have been able to keep our Growing Domes within an ideal temperature range – even in the middle of the hot summer.
+These are all cooling methods we have been able to keep our Growing Domes within an ideal temperature range – even in the middle of the hot summer.